 If your radon level is below Health Canada’s action level, no further action is required.
 However, since radon levels vary over time, we encourage you to test your home again in 3 years.
 Until then, why not spread the word about radon to your friends, family, and colleagues?
 Who knows, you may just save a life!

-* Certified by the Canadian National Radon Proficiency Program (C-NRPP), a Canadian radon certification program operated by the Canadian Association of Radon Scientists & Technologists (CARST) with oversight by Health Canada.
+* Certified/approved by the Canadian National Radon Proficiency Program (C-NRPP), a Canadian radon certification program operated by the Canadian Association of Radon Scientists & Technologists (CARST) with oversight by Health Canada.